-■ Send a thank you note after

-■ Invite partners to attend your awards banquet and present them with a certificate of appreciation.

-■ Present one key partner annually with the honorary chapter FFA degree or FFA achievement award.

-■ Encourage students to write thank you notes after every sponsored event.
+- Send a thank you note after every visit with the principal. - Plan a breakfast, lunch or barbecue in their honor. - Invite partners to attend your awards banquet and present them with a certificate of appreciation. - Present one key partner annually with the honorary chapter FFA degree or FFA achievement award. - Encourage students to write thank you notes after every sponsored event.